Ping-Foundation/Yeng-Website/README.md

 # Demo
-Site will available in this domain : https://crazy-amigos.github.io/Yeng-Website/
+Site is available in this [domain](https://crazy-amigos.github.io/Yeng-Website/)